 Basic test to calculate the kerf

-I've seen on various documentations a basic test which we can execute in order to calculate the kerf of a specific machine on a specific material.
+I have seen on various documentations a basic test which we can execute in order to calculate the kerf of a specific machine on a specific material.
 We wanted to test it by ourself.

 The idea is to cut a material several times, bring the cut pieces together and compare the final total width with the initial width.
 The difference should be the space left by the cut, from which we can get the value of the kerf.